alexhsamuel/supdoc/README.md

 }
 ```

-The reference is always relative to the top of the sdoc.
-The reference path is
+The reference is always relative to the top of the docsrc.
+The reference path
-is `"modules"`, followed by the fully qualified module name, followed by
+is is `"modules"`, followed by the fully qualified module name, followed by
 components of the path within the module.

 A ref can be used anywhere in place of an objdoc.